paulin-crtn/ans-saa/iam/README.md

 NO COST - GLOBAL SERVICE

-- User: Identities which represent humans or applications that need access to the account
+- User: Identities which represent Humans or Applications that need access to the account
 - Group: Collection of related users (e.g. development team, finance or HR)
-- Role: Used by AWS Services or for granting external access to the account
+- Role: Used by AWS Services for granting external access to the account

 Policy is a document (or object) that **ALLOW** or **DENY** access to AWS services when attached to a user, group or role.